“A Dothraki wedding without at least three deaths is considered a dull affair.”

 - There’s some gift giving

-The only Dothraki wedding, in either Game of Thrones or A Song of Ice and Fire, is the one between Danaerys and Drogo—which is why, as I look into this, I believe the only standard rule that we can apply to Dothraki wedding traditions is the one offered by Magister Illyrio Mopatis.
+The only Dothraki wedding, in either Game of Thrones or A Song of Ice and Fire or House of the Dragon, is the one between Danaerys and Drogo—which is why, as I look into this, I believe the only standard rule that we can apply to Dothraki wedding traditions is the one offered by Magister Illyrio Mopatis.

 Honorable Mention: Khaleesi and Carl Drogo